small-cactus/M.I.L.E.S/README.md

 <br><br>

-## 🎵 Spotify Integration (REQUIRED even if you dont have premium, Miles won't start on mac without this completed)
+## 🎵 Spotify Integration (⚠️ REQUIRED even if you dont have premium, Miles won't start on mac without this completed)
 Follow the steps below to set up Spotify integration:

 ### 1️⃣ Create a Spotify Account